Other Names Chow, Lan gou, Xiong Gou |

 Physical Description Medium size, sturdy dog that has a square body and large, broad head with a short muzzle.
 The ears are prick with rounded tips.
 The eyes are dark and almond shaped.
 The tongue of the Chow Chow is blue and the nose is large and black.
 The tail is set high, is plummed and is carried over the back. |

 Temperament This breed is intelligent & friendly towards its family, they have a tendancy to be stubborn & difficult to train.
-They are unpredictable with other animals |
+They can be unpredictable with other animals so care should be taken before bringing other animals into the home. |

 Living Conditions Apartment life is ok as long as the chowchow is exercised daily |